ZipCodeCore/Java.Labs.GettingStarted/README.md

 # Getting Started (on Day One)

+Get your Mac onto the classroom wifi.
+How?
+Look around.

 **Important**: It should go without saying that anytime you are asked to create an account you should ALWAYS:

 * *Make sure to use a professional username/handle.* We recommend the username incorporates your name.
 * Be sure to add an appropriate avatar (picture or image) to your profile.

+### gmail

+IF you have not already gotten a _professional email address_ for use within the course

+* Visit [gmail.com](https://www.google.com/gmail/about/) and create an account.
+* make *sure* you choose a *business friendly* username.

+### github

+If you haven't already,

+* Visit [github.com](https://github.com/) and signup for an account.

+### iCloud

+Use your spiffy new business gmail account to create an iCloud account (if you don't already have one from your iPhone).
+Even if you're an *android-head*, use iCloud for certain things when you're using Apple products.
+You can always login later on [iCloud](iCloud.com) to access stuff from windoze or android.

 ### Passwords

-Consider a password manager like [enpass](https://www.enpass.io/) or [lastpass](https://lastpass.com/) to manage all of your accounts.
+Use the built-in macOS password manager to manage all of your accounts.
 (This way you can keep track of your Admin password for MySQL, which I guarantee you will otherwise forget.)

-The best bet for this course is to just use the built-in Mac password manager on the laptop.
+Be sure to get a free iCloud account using your "professional email address" if you don't already have one tied to an iPhone.

+DO NOT USE "Find My Mac" - It makes Renee's life terrible, and you don't want that.
+Nope, you surely don't.

 ### Slack